-For example, if two characters run across an open space to grab a prize, the character with Run 5 will beat the character with Run 2 every time.
-A complication may turn this into a conflict or competition, with dice, in which case Run 5 will definitely provide an advantage.
+If two characters run to grab a prize, the character with Run 5 will beat the character with Run 2 every time.
+Complication may turn this into a conflict, with dice, in which case the higher Run will provide an advantage.

 1.1.1 Optional rule: Assign 15 points to your attributes

-Instead of rolling random values, you can assign 15 points across the four attributes.
+Instead of rolling random numbers, assign 15 points across the four attributes.

-All attributes must have a score at least = 1 and no character should have more than one attribute with a score = 6.
+All attributes must have a score of at least = 1 and no character can have more than one attribute with a score = 6.